- Outdoor Program Home

 State and BSA regulations limit the group size.
 Regulations vary depending on where you will be camping during your trek.
 Check the trek guide for details.
 You must provide at least one adult 21 years of age or older.
 A trained Adirondack Voyageur accompanies all treks.
 The Voyageur can serve as a second adult to meet BSA's two deep leadership requirements.

 Here are New York's Backcountry Hiking & Camping Rules.

-Treks fees are for an entire crew of eleven or seven participants.
-To calculate your cost per person, divide the total fee by the number of participants.
+Trek fees are for a minimum crew of seven participants.
+For treks that can accommodate more than seven people, there is a fee for each extra person.
 If you need more youth or adults to fill your trek crew, contact Camping Services.
 They will try to pair you with another unit.

 All trek participants must be 13 years of age or older.

-All Scouts and adults participating in treks that include canoes, must pass the BSA swimmer test given at camp.
+All Scouts and adults participating in treks that include canoes, must pass the BSA swimmer test.
 There are no exceptions to this rule.